Become the maestro of your MLOps abstractions

 Médéric Hurier (Fmind)

-Freelancer: AI/FM/MLOps Engineer | Data Scientist | MLOps Community Organizer | MLflow Ambassador | Hacker | PhD
+Freelancer: AI/ML/MLOps/LLMOps/AgentOps Engineer | Data Scientist | Python Developer | MLOps Community Organizer | MLOps Coding Course | MLflow Ambassador | PhD